elastic/kibana/rfcs/text/0018_timeslider.md

 export interface TimeSliderProps {
   onTimesliceChanged: (timeslice: Timeslice) => void;
   timerange: Timerange; // TimeRange The start and end time of the entire time-range.
-TimeRange is defined in timeslice?: Timeslice; // The currently displayed timeslice.
-Needs to be set after onTimesliceChange to be reflected back in UX
+TimeRange is defined in `data/common` timeslice?: Timeslice; // The currently displayed timeslice.
+Needs to be set after onTimesliceChange to be reflected back in UX.
+If ommitted, the control selects the first timeslice.
 }
 ```